nhsconnect/integration-adaptors/pipeline/README.md

 These resources consist of the following directories:
 - `packer` - [Packer](https://www.packer.io/) templates used to build container images used as part of the pipeline
 - `scripts`- Custom scripts that are used as part of the pipeline
-- `terraform` - [Terraform](https://www.terraform.io/) configurations used to deploy the container images used as part of the pipeline
+- `terraform` - [Terraform](https://www.terraform.io/) configurations used to deploy the test environments used as part of the pipeline

 The pipeline itself is defined in the `Jenkinsfile` in the root of the repository.